Munce-95/42_a-maze-ing/README.md

 TODO (owned by the teammate who implemented generation) — briefly, why Wilson's algorithm was chosen over alternatives like Prim's or Kruskal's (e.g. unbiased maze distribution, simplicity of implementation).

+We originally planned to use the Kruskal's algorithm for the maze generation.
+After discussing with some peers about their **A-Maze-Ing** project, we decided to work with Wilson's algorithm, because it is easier to implement than Kruskal.
+And for the pathfinding, we wanted to avoid what others usually use, and opted for Dijkstra's algorithm

 ## What part of the code is reusable?
 How?